Skip to content

 cockroach battle drawing

-Gomantong Cave in Sabah, Borneo has the greatest number of cockroaches in the world.
-The cave is home to millions of bats that brings tourists flocking (pun totally intended) for their nightly mass exodus.
+Gomantong Cave in Sabah, on the island of Borneo, has the greatest number of cockroaches in the world.
+The cave is home to millions of bats that bring tourists flocking (pun totally intended) for their nightly mass exodus.
 As if millions of bats flying around isn’t horrifying enough, they’ve left a giant pile of s**t for the cockroaches to feed on.
 And by giant, I mean more than 100 feet high.
 Mmmm, dinner.
-There are so many cockroaches that the walls and floors appear to be moving.
-Thankfully they built a walkway so that visitors can pay RM30 ($7.20) to visit a stinky, skin-crawling cave…just for fun.

 6. This cave is more my speed